ttrikn/EMVAS/README.md

 # E2E-MERA-SC
-An End-to-End Multimodal Emotion Recognition Approach in the Context of Smart Cities
+Codes for An End-to-End Multimodal Emotion Recognition Approach in the Context of Smart Cities
+---waiting for update---
+If you are interested in our work, please contact zhuxianxun@shu.edu.cn